burzumishi/caprice32wx/README.md

 ```
 (c) Copyright 1997-2004 Ulrich Doewich (Caprice32)
-(c) Copyright 2008-2013 The CPCSDK crew: CloudStrife, Krusty, PulkoMandy - [Caprice32 Reloaded] (http://cpcsdk.googlecode.com)
+(c) Copyright 2008-2013 The CPCSDK crew: CloudStrife, Krusty, PulkoMandy - [Caprice32 Reloaded]
 (c) Copyright 2014 Antonio Cao (Caprice32wx)
 ```

 ## WHAT IS IT?

-Reloaded is a software emulator of the Amstrad CPC 8bit home computer series.
+**Caprice32wx** is a software emulator of the Amstrad CPC 8bit home computer series.
 The emulator faithfully imitates the CPC464, CPC664, and CPC6128 models.
 By recreating the operations of all hardware components at a low level, the emulator achieves a high degree of compatibility with original CPC software.
 These programs or games can be run unmodified at real-time or higher speeds, depending on the emulator host environment.

 Reloaded is based on a fork of Caprice32, but nearly every part was rewritten from scratch.

 Caprice32wx is based on a fork of Reloaded by CPCSDK Team.

 ## REQUIREMENTS